stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

 description: Let's combine the power of Haskell and WebAssembly in a Cloudflare Worker!
 ---

-At [Stack Builders][sb], we believe that Haskell's system of expressive static types offers many benefits to the software industry and the world-wide community that depends on our services.
-In order to realize these benefits, proper training and an ecosystem that allows for reliable deployment of services is necessary.
-In exploring the tools that help us to run our systems based on Haskell, our developer Cristhian Motoche has created a tutorial demonstrating how to compile Haskell to WebAssembly using Asterius for deployment on Cloudflare.
+At [Stack Builders][sb], we believe that Haskell’s system of expressive static types offers many benefits to the software industry and the world-wide community that depends on our services.
+In order to fully realize these benefits, it is necessary to have proper training and access to an ecosystem that allows for reliable deployment of services.
+In exploring the tools that help us run our systems based on Haskell, our developer Cristhian Motoche has created a tutorial that shows how to compile Haskell to WebAssembly using Asterius for deployment on Cloudflare.

 ## What is a Cloudflare Worker

 [Cloudflare Workers][cfw] (CFW) is a Function as a Service (FaaS) platform that allows us to run our code on the edge of the Cloudflare infrastructure.
-It's built on Google V8, so it’s possible to write some functionality in JavaScript or any other language that targets WebAssembly.
+It's built on Google V8, so it’s possible to write functionalities in JavaScript or any other language that targets WebAssembly.

-[WebAssembly][wasm] is a portable binary instruction format that can be executed fast in a memory-safe sandboxed environment, so it’s really useful for tasks that need to perform resource-demanding and self-contained operations.
+[WebAssembly][wasm] is a portable binary instruction format that can be executed fast in a memory-safe sandboxed environment.
+For this reason, it’s especially useful for tasks that need to perform resource-demanding and self-contained operations.

 ## Why use Haskell to target WebAssembly?

 Haskell is one of the few pure functional [languages][wasm-languages] that can target WebAssembly.
-It helps to think about small functions that can later be compoused to do complex tasks.
+As such, It helps developers break down complex tasks into small functions that can later be composed to do complex tasks.
 Additionally, it’s statically typed and has type inference, so it will complain if there are type errors at compile time.
 Because of that and [much more][haskell-matters], Haskell is a good source language for targeting WebAssembly.

 ## From Haskell to WebAssembly

 We’ll use [Asterius][asterius-site] to target WebAssembly from Haskell.
 It’s a well documented tool that is updated often and supports a lot of Haskell features.

-First, as suggested in the [documentation][asterius-docker-images], we’ll pull the Asterius prebuilt container from Docker hub using `podman`.
-In this tutorial, we will use the [`200617`][asterius-200617] version that works with GHC `8.8`.
+First, as suggested in the [documentation][asterius-docker-images], we’ll use `podman` to pull the Asterius prebuilt container from Docker hub.
+In this tutorial, we will use Asterius version [`200617`][asterius-200617], which works with GHC 8.8.

 ```
 podman run -it --rm -v $(pwd):/workspace -w /workspace terrorjack/asterius:200617
 ```

-Now, we’ll create a Haskell module called `fact.hs` file that will export a pure function:
+Now we’ll create a Haskell module called `fact.hs` file that will export a pure function:

 ```haskell
 module Factorial (fact) where